awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-creating-commands.md

 1. Install and configure the AWS CLI, if you have not already\.

    For information, see [Install or Upgrade and then Configure the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-cli.html) in the *AWS Systems Manager User Guide*\.
+**Tip**
+You can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for a browser\-based, pre\-authenticated shell launched directly from the AWS Management Console\.

 1. Run the following command to download and install the required VSS components for Systems Manager\.